Hipólito Yrigoyen: Economic policy, 1916–1922

 When the war began, President Victorino de la Plaza ordered the suspension of the exchange of gold for paper currency that the Caja de conversión began in 1889 as a temporary solution for the Baring crisis and to prevent a capital outflow.
 This allowed the Argentine currency to maintain a gold standard.
 Fourteen million pesos in gold came back into the country from Paris and London, where it had been deposited by European merchants in the name of Argentine exporters.
 Thanks to this, the Argentine peso reached an 80% gold standard by the end of Yriogyen's first government.
 The government attempted, to no avail, to create the Bank of the Republic in 1917, a financial entity whose objective would be to regulate the economy and national finances.
 In a five-year period, it did not issue debt instruments, and external debt was reduced to 225,000,000 pesos, the reason for which many public positions were left vacant to reduce public spending.
 Congress did not levy taxes on returns, though the administration requested this in 1919.
 In the same year, Congress passed regulations over conciliation and arbitration in workers' conflicts, establishing a junta presided over by the chair of the National Labor Department, and made up of a representative of each party in the conflict, to arrive at a viable understanding for workers and employers.
 Also in 1919, a law was brought to Congress regulating work in manufacturing and the production of yerba mate, citing that the conditions of the workers were inhumane.
 This law, Nº 11.728, was passed in the following radical administration in 1925, but it was vetoed by Marcelo T. de Alvear at the insistence of the Congress.

 The prices on the international market began to decline slowly starting 1914, while the prices of manufactured products that Argentina was importing began to climb in relation to the price of grains.
 This created an increasingly difficult situation that became an economic crisis, eventually resulting in a global economic crisis in 1929.
 An industry with little development, created during World War I but shrunk afterwards, an economic organization that obtained almost all its resources from customs duties, and a budget with a negative balance, among other things, characterized the Argentine economy during the radical period from 1916 to 1930.

+Violence

+During his first presidency, workers' strikes were violently suppressed in events such as La Forestal massacre, the Tragic Week and the suppression of the Patagonia Rebelde.
+The anti-labor violence was often assisted by the paramilitary nationalist group Argentine Patriotic League.